kaisenlinux/manpages-dev/category/Backup/rsync.md

        clear, '!'
               clears the current include/exclude list (takes no arg)

-       When rules are being read from a file, empty lines are ignored, as are comment lines that start with a "#".
+       When rules are being read from a file, empty lines are ignored, as are whole-line comments that start with a '#' (filename rules that contain a hash are unaffected).

        Note  that  the --include & --exclude command-line options do not allow the full range of rule parsing as described above -- they only allow the specification of include / exclude patterns plus a "!" token to clear the list (and the normal comment parsing when rules are read from a file).
 If a pattern does not begin with "- " (dash, space) or  "+ "  (plus, space),  then  the  rule will be interpreted as if "+ " (for an include option) or "- " (for an exclude option) were prefixed to the string.
 A --filter option, on the other hand, must always contain either a short or long rule name at the start of the rule.

        Note also that the --filter, --include, and --exclude options take one rule/pattern each.
 To add multiple ones, you can repeat the options on the command-line, use the merge-file syntax of the --filter option, or the --include-from / --exclude-from options.

 INCLUDE/EXCLUDE PATTERN RULES
        You  can  include and exclude files by specifying patterns using the "+", "-", etc. filter rules (as introduced in the FILTER RULES section above).
 The include/exclude rules each specify a pattern that is matched against the names of the files that are going to be transferred.
 These patterns can take several forms:

        o      if the pattern starts with a / then it is anchored to a particular spot in the hierarchy of files, otherwise it is matched against the end of the pathname.
 This is similar to a leading ^ in regular expressions.
 Thus /foo would match a name of "foo" at either the "root of the transfer" (for a global rule) or in the merge-file's directory (for a per-directory rule).
 An unqualified foo would match a name of "foo" anywhere in the tree because the algorithm is applied recursively from the top down; it behaves as if each  path component gets a turn at being the end of the filename.
 Even the unanchored "sub/foo" would match at any point in the hierarchy where a "foo" was found within a directory named "sub".
 See the section on ANCHORING INCLUDE/EXCLUDE PATTERNS for a full discussion of how to specify a pattern that matches at the root of the transfer.

        o      if the pattern ends with a / then it will only match a directory, not a regular file, symlink, or device.